dahuatechnologies/dahuatechnologies/README.md

 * Basic Your Project:

-- Law of excluded middle;
+- law of excluded middle and law of contradiction;
 - Proving Isomorphisms Mathematics;
 - Gaps Resolutions Between Specification and Implementation.